kumar-mahendra/66DaysOfData/README.md

 Completed Week 1 on above mentioned specialization .
 To know more about this click [here](https://www.coursera.org/learn/data-scientists-tools).

+Summary of Week 1:
+- What is data and data Science?
+Some cool projects in data science (examples)
+- Process of a data Science project :
+  - Asking a Question which need answer
+  - Finding relevent data
+  - Data Cleaning and Explore the data
+  - Draw Conclusion
+  - Lastly, publish/share results through medium of blogs/article etc.

 <br/>-----------------------------------------------------------------------------------------------------------------<br/>

 ### Day 9

+Completed Week 2 & started Week 3 in "Data Scientists Toolbox" .
+Summary of what I learnt :
+- Introduction to R and R Studio , getting familirialize with IDE i.e RStudio and get to know about R Packages
+- Version Control System like Git and How to use GitHub

 <br/>-----------------------------------------------------------------------------------------------------------------<br/>